Comparing Transplant Programs

 If you did not limit your search by postal code or program name:

-If you choose a transplant type but do not further limit your search by a program name or postal (ZIP) code, the search results will show all hospitals in the country offering that type of transplant.* By default, results are presented for adult transplant programs and are sorted by the program's Outcome Assessment, so programs with the best outcomes are presented first.
+If you choose a transplant type but do not further limit your search by a program name or postal (ZIP) code, the search results will show all hospitals in the country offering that type of transplant.* By default, results are presented for adult transplant programs and are sorted by the program's Outcome Assessment, with programs with better than expected outcomes appearing first, then by Transplant Volume.
 You may choose to view results for pediatric programs, to sort results by transplant volume or transplant rate, or to further refine your search results as described below.
 The "Distance" column of the search results will show N/A if a geographic location was not specified in the search.